 While this recipe is considered a side dish, it doesn't have to be!
 This pasta is so good it would make a great light meal for those hot summer days.
 Serve with some grilled chicken and you've got a fantastic main dish!

 Enjoy this recipe for all of your summer potlucks!
 It will be the perfect dish to bring and a popular addition to the menu.
-For more dish-to-pass inspiration, check out these potluck ideas!
-Or consider making the crowd favorite gluten-free hash brown casserole or corn casserole.
+For more dish-to-pass inspiration, check out these gluten-free potluck ideas!
+Or consider making the crowd favorite gluten-free hash brown casserole or gluten-free corn casserole.

 - Gluten-Free Pasta: I highly recommend Barilla gluten-free rotini pasta for this recipe.
 It stays more intact and soft as compared to other gluten-free pastas.